rricharz/Tek4010/README.md

 ![screen_shot](screendump.png?raw=true "tek4010 screendump")

-It attempts to emulate the [storage tube display](https://en.wikipedia.org/wiki/Storage_tube) of the Tektronix 4010, including the bright drawing spot.
+It makes an effort to emulate the [storage tube display](https://en.wikipedia.org/wiki/Storage_tube) of the Tektronix 4010, including the bright drawing spot.

-The "tek4010" emulator makes an effort to emulate the storage tube behavior of the original.
 If the look and feel is not important, you can use ["xterm"](https://en.wikipedia.org/wiki/Xterm) instead. "xterm" does not support all graphics modes of the 4014.